 there are quite a few places throughout the album where i felt like adding more wallpaper only to find myself settling for pretty stripped-down arrangements instead. it would take me until the next album to really shake off a lot of the sonic trappings i’d become comfortable with and start pushing things into uncharted (for me) sonic territory.

-to use the family analogy, CHICKEN ANGEL WOMAN is the golden child who surpassed all expectations without ever combing his hair.
-SWAY is the elusive older daughter with a lot going on behind her eyes, but she doesn’t give up her secrets easily. and i guess that would make this album the shit-disturber — messy, sometimes chaotic, but honest, and full of surprises.
+to extend the family analogy a little more, CHICKEN ANGEL WOMAN is the golden child who surpassed all expectations without ever combing his hair.
+SWAY is the elusive older daughter with a lot going on behind her eyes, but she doesn’t give up her secrets easily. and i guess that would make this album the shit-disturber — messy, sometimes chaotic, but always honest.

 there’s a bit of distant melodic synth swimming around in there, but the main melody (if you can call it that) is carried by the voice. i thought it would be interesting to make the wordless singing the lead instrument while still having it flit in and out of the background. i could have extended it into a real electronic workout, but i liked it as a brief little hiccup of a song.